 Some of the most common examples include:

-Even if none of the examples listed above apply to you, our hospital negligence solicitors may still be able to help.
+If none of the examples listed above apply to you, our hospital negligence solicitors may still be able to help.

-Get in touch with our expert team for a free initial chat.
 We’ll ask a few straightforward questions about your situation and let you know if you could have a case for compensation.

 But to do this, you’ll firstly need to prove that the hospital failed in their duty of care towards you, and that this directly led to your injury or illness.

-The process for making a claim will differ slightly depending on whether you’re claiming against an NHS or private hospital.
-But in both cases, our solicitors will be able to support you on a No Win No Fee basis.
-This means there will be no financial risk to you.
+The process for making a claim will be different depending on whether you’re claiming against an NHS or private hospital.
+But in both cases, our solicitors will support you on a No Win No Fee basis.

 Only pay a fee if you receive compensation